lordebasta/chat-server-erl/README.md

 `leave`: will kick you out of the room you are currently in.
 `whisper: <username> <message>`: will send a message to the provided user.
 `private: <room_name>`: will create a private room.
-`ínvite: <username>`: will invite an user.
+`invite: <username>`: will invite an user.
 The user will be notified and can join the room.
 To invite an user, you have to be in the room.

 # Notes

 There are some things I should refactor (and probably a lot more I'm not aware of), but I didn't because of the time.

--I left `io:format` calls inside the server, instead of using proper logging tools.
+- I left `io:format` calls inside the server, instead of using proper logging tools.
--Variable and file names are not consistent. `-spec` would have been nice for static analysis.
+- Variable and file names are not consistent.
+- `-spec` would have been nice for static analysis.
--I didn't write tests (usually I write tests while developing, but since I didn't know the language and the principles around it, I focused on that).
+- I didn't write tests (usually I write tests while developing, but since I didn't know the language and the principles around it, I focused on that).
--I'm sure my architecture is not "OTP compliant" (did I say correctly?), but it would have taken me more time to learn it well and I focused on bringing a working project, even if imperfect.
+- I'm sure my architecture is not "OTP compliant" (did I say correctly?), but it would have taken me more time to learn it well and I focused on bringing a working project, even if imperfect.